itteco/iframely/README.md

       ]
     }

 This is parsed JSON object.
-You can use `data.meta` to get some page data or `data.links` to render some objects from the page.
+You can use `data.meta` to get page meta attributes or `data.links` to render some objects from the page.

 #### Rendering links

-Each link of result from previous example can be rendered:
+Each link in result from previous example can be rendered:

     // Iterate through all links.
     data.links.forEach(function(link) {